Basic tissues in organs

 - Lining epithelium >

-Epithelial cells can be arranged in single or multiple layers, forming membranes that line or cover all external body surfaces.
-For example, epithelia form the outer layer of the skin and the inner surface of the digestive tract as seen here.
-Epithelia also line internal surfaces such as in blood vessels and body cavities.
+Epithelial cells can be arranged in single or multiple layers, forming membranes that line or cover all body surfaces.
+For example, a multilayered epithelium forms the outer layer of the skin as well as the inner surface of the oral cavity and esophagus.
+Single-layered epithelia line most internal surfaces, such as blood vessels and body cavities.

 - Glandular epithelium >